eeeschwartz/content-guide/pages/punctuation.md

 > * Two or more words that express a single concept: Use hyphens to link all the words in the compound:

->> *a full-time job, a better-qualified woman, a well-known aide*
+>> *A full-time job, a better-qualified woman, a well-known aide*.

 >>> Exception: Do not use a hyphen with the adverb very and all adverbs that end in ly:

->>> *a very good time, an easily remembered rule*
+>>> *A very good time, an easily remembered rule*.

 **Semicolon (;)**

-> In general, use the semicolon to indicate a greater separation of thought and information than a comma, can convey but less than the seperation that a period implies.
+> In general, use the semicolon to indicate a greater separation of thought and information than a comma, can convey but less than the separation that a period implies.

->> *	To clarify a series:  When individual segments contain material that also must be set off by commas:  He leaves a daughter, Sidney Brown of Lexington; three sons, Johnny Smith of Dallas, Tim Smith of Louisville, Ky., and Randy Smith of Nashville, Tenn.; and a sister, Dorothy McAdams, of Richmond, Ky.
+>> *	To clarify a series:  When individual segments contain material that also must be set off by commas:  He leaves a daughter, Sidney Brown of Lexington; three sons, Johnny Smith of Dallas, Tim Smith of Louisville, Kentucky, and Randy Smith of Nashville, Tennessee; and a sister, Dorothy McAdams, of Richmond, Kentucky.
 >> *	To link independent clauses: When a coordinating conjunction such as and, but or for is not present.

 >> **_Incorrect_:** *The package was due last week, it arrived today.*